 Disclosure of Concentrations of Credit Risk of All Financial Instruments

-Except as noted in paragraph 14 of FAS 105, a reporting entity shall disclose all significant concentrations of credit risk arising from all financial instruments whether from an individual or group.
+The reporting entity shall disclose all significant concentrations of credit risk arising from all financial instruments whether from an individual or group.
 Group concentrations of credit risk exist if a number of individuals or groups are engaged in similar activities and have similar economic characteristics that would cause their ability to meet contractual obligations to be similarly affected by changes in economic or other conditions.
 The following shall be disclosed in the financial statements about each significant concentration:

 Information about the (shared) activity, region, or economic characteristic that identifies the concentration;